KlemenKetiss/ShapeSpawner/README.md

 Noting that this is a small task I used PIXI.Graphics for geometry and will cap the maximum number of shapes as a precausion for performance.
 As I am not redrawing and filling the graphics every tick the performance stays good (Avoiding clearing and drawing).

 Since we are always using shapes I decided to implement a pool and draw once on creation/reuse.
-Active shapes are capped at 250 which makes performance and memory predictable.
+Active shapes are capped at 250 which makes performance and memory predictable also this makes it unexploitable with autoclicker.

 With this assignment I decided to use a simple loop where gravity is applied every frame.
 This allows me to change gravity mid flight.